Minors Participating in Research or Clinical Activities

 1. Persons under 12 years of age are prohibited from entering laboratories.

-2. Persons aged 12-15 may not enter a Yale laboratory or participate in educational research or clinical activities, unless the activity is an approved Children and Youth program, which may be (i) part of an organized laboratory tour conducted with permission of the faculty member responsible for the laboratory and the Department Chair or their designee, or (ii) a one-time educational or recruitment demonstration.
+2. Persons aged 12-15 may not enter a Yale laboratory or participate in educational research or clinical activities, unless the activity is an approved Children and Youth program, which may include (i) an organized laboratory tour conducted with permission of the faculty member responsible for the laboratory and the Department Chair or their designee, or (ii) a one-time educational or recruitment demonstration.
 The sponsoring faculty member will be responsible for proper supervision and for providing any appropriate personal protective equipment for the visitors.
-Tours must be supervised at all times while on Yale premises, and tour participants may not participate in any research/clinical activities.
+Tours must be supervised at all times while on Yale premises, and tour participants may not participate in any research or clinical activities.

 II.
 Requirements for Working with Minors Aged 16 or 17 in Research/Clinical Activities